ga4gh/refget/docs/seqcol.md

 #### 3.5 Attribute

 - *Endpoint*: `GET /attribute/:object_type/:attribute_name/:digest` (`REQUIRED`)
 - *Description*: Retrieves values of specific attributes in a sequence collection.
-Here `:object_type` must be `collection` for a sequence collection object; `:attribute_name` is the name of an attribute, such as `sequences`, `names`, or `sorted_sequences`. `:digest` is the digest of the attribute value, as computed above.
+Here `:object_type` must be `collection` for a sequence collection object; `:attribute_name` is the name of an attribute, such as `sequences`, `names`, or `sorted_sequences`. `:digest` is the level 1 digest of the attribute value, as computed above.
 - *Return value*: The attribute value identified by the `:digest` variable.
-The structure of the should correspond to the value of the attribute in the canonical structure.
+The structure of the result should correspond to the value of the attribute in the canonical structure.

 Example `/attribute/collection/lengths/QWhPI-Cll_0Y5NJ_2krRryuV97vzhbgJ` return value: